neonkore/Nunicode/README.md

     Φραπέ -> Φραπε

 And so on.
 Works for European languages.
-What it doesn under the hood: nunicode has a hash table of all codepoints that could be decomposed into a letter + combining mark.
+What it does under the hood: nunicode has a hash table of all codepoints that could be decomposed into a letter + combining mark.
 When ``nu_tounaccent()`` encounters such codepoint it returns decomposition sequence with combining marks removed.